rada-ii/portfolio-v2/README.md

 # 💼 Portfolio Website

-A modern, full-stack portfolio website built with Next.js, featuring a glassmorphism design, MongoDB integration, and an admin panel for managing contact messages.
+A full-stack portfolio website built with Next.js, featuring a glassmorphism design, MongoDB integration, and an admin panel for managing contact messages.

 ## 🌐 Live Demo